zxj89vb9dbni/ORRH-UGC-Repository/README.md

 4. Assets must not contain any form of scripting or malicious code.
 5. Assets must work in every client provided by the launcher. _Obviously_, Shirts and Pants wont work in 2007.
 But, a Hat should work fine, **with no crashes** in a 2010 client.

-Not following these guidelines will result in you being banned from contributing to this repository.
+Intentionally not following these guidelines will result in you being banned from contributing to this repository.
+Otherwise, your PR will just be closed.

 Stuck?
 Read [this guide](https://github.com/hereelabs/ORRH-UGC-Repository/blob/main/GUIDE.md) on how to add each asset type.